-The written materials from this MACCE may be copied for training or accreditation purposes.
+The written materials from this MACPCE may be copied for training or accreditation purposes.
 Consequently, it is imperative that the actual client's identifying information is disguised.
 Change names, ages, dates, and locations so that no one could figure out the actual identity of the client from the written materials.
 This protects the client's confidentiality.

-Be sure to clarify what are counselor observations and what is the client's commentary.
+Be sure to clarify what are therapist's observations and what is the client's commentary.
 This is necessary to assess how well the student represents the client's view of his/her problem and distinguishes that clearly from the counselor's own observation of the client.
 Do not confuse the two perspectives.

 The report should be selective and succinct.
-The length of the report is as follows.
-Use 10-15 pages, double-spaced to cover all sections.
+The approximate length of each relevant content area of the report is suggested below.
+In total, the written report should be 10-15 pages, double-spaced, not including the sample transcript of the session.

-A. Description of the Client:
+A. Assessment & Description of the Client:

 - 1. Identifying Information: Include the client's age, sex, social class, race, religion, marital status, occupation, education, family constellation, and current life situation.
 Describe the client's current level, and effectiveness, of functioning.
 (1/2 page) - 2.
 Relevant Behavioral Observations: Describe the salient aspects of the client's physical appearance and mannerisms, as well as observations of significant interactions.
-Relevant observations might include the client's apparent state of health, estimate of intellectual and cognitive functioning, physical coordination, affect, indications of distress, and any oddities or peculiarities in the client's behavior.
-(1/2 page)

-- 3. Presenting Complaints: Current symptoms, anxieties, moods, and difficulties in personal, educational or occupational relationships and activities at the time of the initial assessment.
+Relevant observations might include the client's apparent state of health, estimate of intellectual and cognitive functioning, physical co-ordination, affect, indications of distress, and any oddities or peculiarities in the client's behavior.
+(1/2 page) - 3.
+Presenting Complaints: Current symptoms, anxieties, moods, and difficulties in personal, educational or occupational relationships and activities at the time of the initial assessment.
 Present the overt reasons for seeking help.
 Describe the referral route that may have brought the client to therapy.
 (1/2 page) - 4.
 Precipitating Factors and History of the Problem: Describe the events or life changes that accompanied the appearance of psychological distress.
 Explain the development and course of the problems since the client first noticed his/her appearance.
 Specify previous efforts at resolution and apparent consequences of those efforts.
 Include cognitive, affective, and interpersonal reactions to precipitants of distress.
 (1 page) - 5.
 Relevant Psychosocial History: Areas for possible inclusion are family history (family of origin constellation, ages, ethnic/racial and religious backgrounds, major losses, changes, and traumas), developmental history, academic/vocational history (achievements, problems, aspirations, relationships with authority figures), peer relationships, sexual history and medical/substance use history.
 It may not be necessary to cover all these areas, but it is important to report aspects of the client's history that have important implications for current functioning.
 Social/ ethnic/ racial/ cultural/ gender/ sexual/ economic factors that organize and impact psychological functioning should be articulated.
 (1-2 pages)